Mosharof-Hossen/Estate-Stay/README.md

 # Project Name : [Estate Stay](https://estate-stay.web.app/)

 ## Features:
-1. It is a News portal website.
+1. It is an 'Estate Stay' website like real estate.
 2. Basically we implemented firebase authentication like google singin,github signin, email password singin, Registration etc.
+3. You can update your profile.
-3. Also we used private route.
+4. Also we used private route.
-4. Here I used Local storage.
+5. Here I used Fake Data.

 ## Tools: